 This course will introduce the student to the anatomy and histology of each tooth and all structures of the oral cavity.
-Learning opportunities will be offered in the form of lecture and demonstration, with the aid of anatomical models and extracted teeth so that the student will be prepared to identify individual structures of the mouth in preparation for the clinical experience.
+Learning opportunities will be offered in the form of lecture and demonstration, with the aid of anatomical models and extracted teeth so that the student will be prepared to identify individual structures of the mouth in preparation of clinical experience.
 The student will draw extensively on prior learning from principles associated with Anatomy and Physiology.
-Additionally, Microbiology will be taken either prior or concurrently and provide a framework for analysis within the scope of oral hygiene, tissues and structure.
+Additionally, Microbiology will be taken either prior to or concurrently with and provide a framework for analysis within the scope of oral hygiene, tissues, and structure.
 Histology and embryology of the oral tissues and face, anatomy of the head and neck, tooth morphology, development and function, and individual tooth identification and morphology of the primary and permanent dentition will be covered.
 This course gives the dental hygiene student the basic anatomical knowledge to utilize in the clinical component of the program.
-Prerequisites: Current CPR certification; BIO203 and 204, MAT124, ENG101, PER130.
-Co-requisites: BIO205, DHY102, and DHY103.
+Prerequisites: BIO204.
+Co-requisites: BIO205, DHY102, DHY103.